Chris Pantale

 Christopher Joseph Pantale (born March 22, 1990) is an American former professional football player who was a tight end in the National Football League (NFL).
 He was signed by the New York Jets as an undrafted free agent in 2013.
 He played college football for the Boston College Eagles.

-Early years
+Early life

 Pantale attended Wayne Valley High School in Wayne, New Jersey.
 He was selected to the Associated Press All-State third-team as a senior tight end at Wayne Valley High School.
 He gained 2007 Super 100 All-State honors from the New Jersey Football Coaches Association.
 He was selected to the 2007 All-Passaic County first-team and was selected to the All-North Jersey second-team.
 He was selected to the All-Northern Hills Conference team and all-area honors from the Herald News.
 He played in the 2008 New York/New Jersey All-Star Classic.
 He also participated in the high school basketball and track teams earning all-state track honors.
 He was selected as the National Football Foundation and Hall of Fame Scholar-Athlete by the organization's Passaic County chapter.